AciferBG/Poisoned-Pathways/README.md

 ![Town Watercolor](https://github.com/AciferBG/Poisoned-Pathways/blob/main/pics/screenshot01_lorez.png)

 **How the mod begins:**
 The mod is triggered **after delivering Renfeld’s body** in the Docks District of Athkatla.
-Once this event is completed, a new path will open...
+After a while, a messenger will approach you within the city.

 ## Installation
 1. Remove any previous version of the mod before installing a new one.